Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 Most Kenyan sand boas have a reasonable disposition, although some individuals can be flighty; however, they do not prefer to bite in defense.
 Bites can occur; however, if the snake mistakes your hand for food, this can be avoided with proper handling.

 5. Mexican Milk Snake

 - Size: 36–48 (longer specimens have been observed)

 - Availability: Very common

 Milk snakes are some of the most popular snakes in captivity due to their striking coloration and easy-going nature.
 They also stay relatively small.
-While most milk snakes can possibly reach around 4 feet long, they have a very small girth and will not appear to be large, making them a great compromise if you want a 'larger small' snake.
+While most milk snakes can possibly reach around four feet long, they have a very small girth and will not appear to be large, making them a great compromise if you want a "larger small" snake.
 The following are some milk snakes that are common and easy to care for in captivity when purchased as older, established feeders:

 - Sinaloan milk snake

 - Size: 24–36 inches, to up to four feet (rare).